 I suggest that Minsky's statements are refuted by the bodily feelings and muscular movements of household chores.
 Living alone, I choose when to clean, what to clean and how thoroughly; and accidents happen through haste or negligence.
-Virtual Energy and psychological constructions in this project provide further refutations.
-Such constructions are part of a "third alternative" for consideration of events in our universe that do not conform to the rigid laws and closed-minded classifications of the modern scientific view.
+VE paradigms and psychological constructions in this project provide further refutations.
+Such constructions are consistent with the actual life of chores and lead to a "third alternative" for consideration of events in our universe that do not conform to the rigid laws and closed-minded classifications of the modern scientific view.

 In the modern scientific view, "energy" is defined as a real number that attaches to every point in space in our universe and to every particle of matter in our universe.
 All the energy in our universe can be added up - and the sum is a constant with an existence that lasts as long as our universe.
-Hence, as asserted by the modern scientific view, conserved energy is universally and eternally real.
-The reality of conserved energy (CE) stands in the fore among the "rigid, natural laws" that is said to preclude freedom.
+Hence, as asserted by the modern scientific view, the principle of conservation of energy is universally and eternally real.
+The reality of conserved energy (CE) stands in the fore among the "rigid, natural laws" that are said to preclude freedom.